JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Pickle Rick (Easy).md

 25. `sudo su` to switch to the root user, since we can do this without needing the root's password
 26. `whoami` to verify that we're now running as root
 27. `cd /root` to change to the **/root** directory, which we can now since we're running running with root privileges
-28. `ls` `ls` to list the available files and directories that are in the current directory that we're in, which showed us a **3rd.txt** file
+28. `ls` to list the available files and directories that are in the current directory that we're in, which showed us a **3rd.txt** file
 29. `cat {SECRET INGREDIENT FILE3}.txt` to display the contents of the **3rd.txt** file onto our terminal, which displayed the third and last ingredient that we were looking for in this room
 ```bash
 $ sudo su